sophia4422/readme-generator/src/GENERATEDREADME.md

     - [Questions](#questions)

     ## Description
-    sfksfklf
+    This project uses node.js and inquirer to prompt a user with questions which will ultimately formulate the readme.md for their project.

     ## Installation
     Please follow the installation instructions below:

     ```
-    fsf
+    Install the project using node.js, require(inquirer)
     ```

     ## License
-    Apache License
+    MIT License

     # Contributions
-    The following contributions were made: dfs
+    The following contributions were made: As I have some errors in my code, please create a pull request and make a dev branch and have a go at improving things.
+Do not hestiate to get in touch with me using the details below!

     ## Usage

     ```
-    sfda
+    npm run start
     ```

     ## Tests

     ```
-    sfsfsf
+    undefined
     ```

     ## Questions
-    If you have any questions, please contact me via email: sdf My Github profile is [here](https://github.com/efdf)
+    If you have any questions, please contact me via email: sophiapwall@yahoo.co.uk My Github profile is [here](https://github.com/sophia4422)